OUR 4-YEAR SCIENCE PROGRAM:

 The key concepts and related content that define the Advanced Biology course and exam are organized around a few underlying principles which encompass the core scientific principles, theories and processes governing living organisms and biological systems.
 These ideas include Evolution, Cellular Processes, Genetics and Information Transfer and Biological Systems Interactions.

-METEOROLOGY, OCEANOGRAPHY, AND SUSTAINABLE CONSERVATION (12TH GRADE)
+METEOROLOGY, OCEANOGRAPHY, AND SUSTAINABLE CONSERVATION (12TH GRADE, NOT OFFERED EVERY YEAR)

 The Montfort Academy has created a marine sciences course focused on meteorology, oceanography, marine biology, and sustainable conservation.
 With a combination of classroom teaching and laboratory work that takes place on a “floating classroom and laboratory” on the Long Island Sound, major areas of marine science is explored.
 Laboratory equipment includes a weather station, water current and conditions sensors, plankton nets and crab pots, and water chemistry analysis equipment.
 The Montfort Academy’s floating classroom is unique among New York high schools and will be inaugurated in September 2023.